Matts966/TypeScriptC/README.md

 # TypeScriptC

-This project transpiles TypeScript into C in order to reduce binary size and use real-time os API.
+This project transpiles TypeScript into C in order to reduce the binary size and use real-time os API.
 This repository is still under development, and the result of transpilation is emitted to stdout.
-For now, the API of tkernel2.0 is primary target.
+For now, the API of tkernel2.0 is the primary target.

 ## Test